LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 ## Part 1 Basic Guides
 ### 1.Basic Ideas(Non-Sense)
--Lineage2 Revolution is a typical Money-Or-Time game.In order to become stronger fast, u either spend $$ or hell lot of time (T_T).
+-Lineage2 Revolution is a typical Money-Or-Time game.In order to become stronger fast, u either spend $$ or hell lot of time (T_T).</br>
 -Level is the most important thing in this game.
-Rushing for level is always the key in mobile games.
+Rushing for level is always the key in mobile games.</br>
--The keys to enjoy this game are
+-The keys to enjoy this game are:</br>
 #### 1)~~Good luck!!!~~ Exquisite resource acquisition
 #### 2)~~Good luck!!!~~ Reasonable resrouce arrangements
 #### 3)Good luck!!!
 (T_T)